Kandy-IO/kandy-cpaas-ios-sdk/tutorials/GetStarted.md

 This section contains the required steps for beginning your mobile application development by using $KANDY$ Mobile SDK in the Xcode iOS project.

+## Compatible XCode and Swift Versions

+The applications which uses CPaaS MobileSDK can be built with the XCode 10.2+ and Swift 4.2+ versions.

 ## Creating the iOS project

 1. Open the Xcode application.